openvinotoolkit/training_extensions/docs/source/guide/get_started/installation.rst

 .. note::

-    Currently, only torch==1.13.1 ~ 2.0.1 was fully validated. (older versions are not supported due to security issues).
+    Currently, only torch==1.13.1 ~ 2.0.1 have been fully validated.
+    (Older versions are not supported due to the security issues.
+Newer versions might not work correctly)

 .. code-block::